The Dirty Boogie

 The Dirty Boogie is the third album from the swing band the Brian Setzer Orchestra.
-The album is considered as the breakthrough for the band, with their first single being a cover of Louis Prima's "Jump Jive an' Wail", which Prima had made popular in 1956 and included in his album The Wildest!.
+The album is considered as a breakthrough for the band, with their first single being a cover of Louis Prima's "Jump Jive an' Wail", which Prima had made popular in 1956 and included in his album The Wildest!.
 The release of the single came along after a Gap advertising campaign that featured Prima's original recording of the song.
 Each helped to propel the larger swing revival throughout the late 1990s and early 2000s.
 Seven of the album's tracks are covers of songs written and originally made popular between 1952 and 1962.